Stev2520/Stev2520/README.md

-- 👋 Hi, I’m @Stev2520
+- 👋 Hi, I’m Steve
-- 👀 I’m interested in ...
+- 👀 I’m interested in nothing
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning some stuff
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: stevenhany@gmail.com